Dr. Laurie Anderson, Department Head

-The senior year culminates in an individual research project (GEOL 464, GEOL 465) in which the student practices the professional accomplishments of project planning, organization, scientific research, time management, and oral/written communication.
+The senior year culminates in an individual research project (GEOE 464 , GEOL 465 ) in which the student practices the professional accomplishments of project planning and organization, professional ethics, scientific research, time management, and oral/written/graphics communication

 Students are strongly encouraged to participate in professional societies active on campus, including the American Association of Petroleum Geologists Student Chapter, Tech Geological Association, the Society of Economic Geologists, the Association of Women Geoscientists, and the Paleontology Club.
 The department also hosts a chapter of Sigma Gamma Epsilon, the geoscience honor society.